Shammapraveen/NumPy-And-Pandas/README.md

 # NumPy-And-Pandas
-It consist the command of NumPy Array and NumPy functions.
+It consist the command of NumPy Array, NumPy functions, Pandas, Pandas DataFrame